IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 - resting -> chance of a random encounter?
 - have the cultists take a captive to rescue?
 - secret treasure room behind a riddle
+- wraparound mirror room battle - in a dance studio, each ghoul is a diff dance style
+	- make each section of the dungeon abt a diff bard discipline
+- find the grave of the butcher, which has been partially ransacked (some bones removed)
+- plant lore - nature of the accident, the butcher's murders, the composition
+- puzzle: [dance of doors](https://www.reddit.com/r/DnDBehindTheScreen/comments/8buda2/the_dance_of_doors_puzzleriddle_for_an_upcoming/) (read aloud the riddle as a song)
+	- use suggestion in comments
 Dungeon design
 - each room should have at least two or three of the following aspects: lore, a mechanical challenge, a puzzle, and a reward.
 - https://goblinpunch.blogspot.com/2016/01/dungeon-checklist.html